switch-ch/cloudservice-owncloud/source/cesnet/experiences.rst

 The only major things we kept away from the Puppet's reach were filesystem preparation and a Pacemaker HA configuration.
 Preparing a filesystem was pretty straightforward, but setting up a HA cluster has proven to be a major challenge for us.
-We had to prepare RA's (Resource Agents) for each component desired to run in HA mode.
+We had to prepare RA's (Resource Agents) for some component desired to run in HA mode.
 These agents monitor and manage (start, stop, restart, …) components they are assigned to.
 As the dependency tree (order of starting/stopping components, collocation, STONITH & failover) among those RA's grown up, things were getting rather complicated.
 The main source of problems was surely the RA's monitor function.
 Each running component must respond to a monitor called from a RA within a certain timeout.
 When a monitor timeouts, RA declares component as failed and Pacemaker automatically stops all components that depends on the failed one.
 Although this is correct behavior, we were often experiencing failed monitors (and thus stopping of dependent services) when the incriminated component was working just fine.
 It just responded to monitor too late under some load patterns.
 We didn't want to set it overly high too (in order to respond to real failure quickly).
 It took us